Lxnneke/HairSalon/README.md

 ### Update 6:
 It's the weekend, finally!
 I have now finished up the header in laptop view of the website.
 I have kind of lost track of making it responsive, especially with the floats.
 Hoping that flexbox will do what I want more than float is lol

+### Update 7:
+So I sat down for it, and I got the laptop website done in roughly an hour?
+The remaining pieces at least!
+But I am happy I am improving on being non-responsive, which means I can start focusing on being responsive, once I get flex-box down a bit more!
+Happy with the end result!